calidan-x/summer-site/docs/fundamentals/request-validation.md

 }

 class AddBookRequest {
-  // validate title is string type
+  // validate title is string and it's optional title = "No Title"
-  title: string;
   // validate author is string type
   author: string;
   // validate type is "Fiction" or "Education"